Disaster Movie

 Disaster Movie is a 2008 American parody film written and directed by Jason Friedberg and Aaron Seltzer and produced by Peter Safran, Friedberg, and Seltzer.
 It stars Matt Lanter, Vanessa Minnillo, Gary "G Thang" Johnson, Crista Flanagan, Nicole Parker, Ike Barinholtz, Carmen Electra, Tony Cox, and Kim Kardashian in her feature film debut.
-It was released on August 29, 2008, by Lionsgate.
-The film is a parody of the disaster film genre and pop culture.
+The film is mainly a parody of the disaster film genre, although it also references many other films, TV shows, people, and pop culture events of the time.